Introduction

 SmartREST example

-Cumulocity IoT provides the 519 static response template:
+Cumulocity provides the 519 static response template:

 - The device receives the command via the 519 static response template